 Domestic violence is still a pervasive problem in the United States, and New Jersey is no exception.
 If domestic violence is an issue in a relationship, the abused partner can request a final restraining order under the New Jersey Prevention of Domestic Violence Act.
 The law recognizes that domestic violence comes in many forms, and provides a method of seeking protection to victims of domestic violence.

 The central case in determining if a final restraining order is appropriate in a given case is called Silver v.
 Silver.
 In that case, the New Jersey appellate court articulated the required test for whether a party should receive a final restraining order.
 The test has two prongs.
 First, the requesting party must show that the abuser has committed one or more of the acts listed under the Prevention of Domestic Violence Act.
 Next, the court must determine whether there is a need for a continuing order protect the victim from further harm.
 The court stated that merely showing that the abuser had committed one of the violent acts listed under the Domestic Violence Act was not enough.
 The guiding question is whether the order is necessary to protect the victim from immediate danger.

 We have extensive experience in assisting our clients in domestic violence relationships.
-Contact us today at (732) 529-6937 to discuss how we can help you protect yourself in the future.
+Schedule a Client Vision Meeting to discuss how we can help you protect yourself in the future.